 What do we know about alcohol and health?
-Moderate drinkers tend to have better health than either abstainers or heavy drinkers.
-They have fewer heart attacks and strokes.
+We know is that moderate drinkers tend to have better health.
+That’s compared to either abstainers or heavy drinkers.
+They also have fewer heart attacks and strokes.
 They’re also less likely to have many other diseases.
-Beer, wine and spirits appear to be equally good for health.
-And for longevity.
+They also tend to live longer.
+And beer, wine and distilled spirits (liquor) appear to be equally good for health.
+Also for long life.

 I. Some Background on Alcohol and Health.

 People have used alcohol for medication throughout history.
-The Old and New Testaments mention its medicinal value 191 times.1 By 1904 there was medical evidence that moderate drinking reduced heart attack risk.2 And the evidence of health benefits of moderate drinking continues to grow.
+Both the Old and New Testaments mention its medicinal value 191 times.1 Even by1904 there was medical evidence that moderate drinking reduced heart attack risk.2 And the evidence of health benefits of moderate drinking continues to grow.

-Moderate drinking tends to reduce cardiovascular disease.
-The reduction in coronary artery disease is very high.4 The National Institute on Alcohol Abuse and Alcoholism reports that such drinking is very good for heart health.
-It leads to a 40% to 60% drop in heart disease.5 Important, cardiovascular disease is the leading cause of death in the US.
+Overall moderate drinking tends to reduce cardiovascular disease.
+And the reduction in coronary artery disease is very high.4 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) reports that such drinking is very good for heart health.
+It leads to a 40% to 60% drop in heart disease.5 At the same time it’s important to know that cardiovascular disease is the leading cause of death in the US.
 In fact, it kills about one million Americans each year.6

 The health benefits of moderate drinking have long been studied.
-The head of the National Institute on Alcohol Abuse and Alcoholism explained.
-Numerous well-designed studies show that moderate drinkers have improved cardiovascular health.
-Similarly, the American Heart Association made an important observation.
+In fact, scientific studies show that moderate drinkers have improved cardiovascular health.
+The American Heart Association made an important observation.
 “The lowest mortality occurs in those who consume one or two drinks per day.”7

-The World Health Organization’s conclusion is clear.
+Very important is the World Health Organization’s conclusion.
 It said there could no longer be doubt that moderate drinking reduces death from heart disease.8 But drinking alcohol in moderation has many other benefits.

 Why drink to reduce the risk of heart disease?
 Wouldn’t eating a good diet, exercising, and losing weight do the same thing?

 No, it wouldn’t.
 Alcohol is more effective than most other lifestyle changes for health.
 The average person would need to follow a very strict low-fat diet.
-They would need to exercise vigorously on a regular basis, and eliminate salt from the diet.
-And they would also need to lose a substantial amount of weight and probably begin medication.
+They would need to exercise vigorously on a regular basis.
+They would need to eliminate salt from their diet.
+And they would also need to lose a substantial amount of weight.
+And probably begin medication.
 All this to lower cholesterol by 30 points or blood pressure by 20 points.

 Yet alcohol can have a greater impact on heart disease than even these hard-won improvements.
 Only stopping smoking is more effective.
 Also, adding alcohol to a healthful diet is more effective than just following the diet alone.9